 Furthermore, Delaware has additional factors that should be considered with respect to negative reporting:

-- In addition, Delaware statute now allows the state to perform a compliance review of any holder that it believes may have filed an “inaccurate, incomplete or false report”.
+• In addition, Delaware is permitted to perform an examination of the holder, or any of its subsidiaries or affiliates, for any reason, in order to determine compliance with the unclaimed property law.
 For those holders that file negative reports with Delaware, ensuring that a negative report is accurate is paramount as additional state scrutiny may occur.

 As a best practice, holders should have a consistent filing protocol.
 If you regularly report to a particular jurisdiction and have no property due in a given year, it is best to submit a negative report where it is either required or accepted.